Federal Correctional Institution, Victorville

-The Federal Correctional Institution, Victorville (FCI Victorville Medium I & II) are two medium-security United States federal prisons for male inmates in Victorville, California.
+The Federal Correctional Institution, Victorville (FCI Victorville Medium I & II) are two medium-security United States federal prisons in Victorville, California.
 Part of the Victorville Federal Prison Complex, it is operated by the Federal Bureau of Prisons, a division of the United States Department of Justice.

 Description

 FCI Victorville Medium are two medium-security United States federal prisons for male inmates in Victorville, California.
 Part of the Victorville Federal Prison Complex, it is operated by the Federal Bureau of Prisons, a division of the United States Department of Justice.
 There is an adjacent satellite prison camp for low-security female inmates.
 The complex is located on land that was formerly part of George Air Force Base.

 It was built on a Superfund site, which has contaminated the region's water supply with industrial solvents like trichlorethylene, and pesticides like dieldrin and aldrin, and chemicals from jet fuel.